centre-for-virus-research/CVR-VGB-2025/docs/conda.md

 conda deactivate
 ```

-and now lets create a new enviroment called nanopore-env, this time we need to specify a certain version of python to use as one of the nanopore tools works best with that:
+and now lets create a new environment called nanopore-env, this time we need to specify a certain version of python to use as one of the nanopore tools works best with that:

 ```
 mamba create -n nanopore-env python=3.12